JujuAdams/Bento/docs/0.2/Tech-Input.md

 ## Detecting Input

 Bento allows you to detect input in the Step user event for instance elements or the `funcStep` callback for struct elements.
+There are a variety of [input getter functions]().
+These functions can be used in the Step, Draw, and Draw After user events (and struct element callbacks).

+The most important and useful input getter function is undoubtedly `BentoPrimaryGetClick()`.
+This function will return if an element has been clicked by the player.
+This should be the function that you check to see if a button has been activated.
+You can also directly check the press/hold/release state of the primary button on an instance but you should **not** rely on these functions to determine whether the player has clicked a button.

 ## Hotkeys